edertone/TurboBuilder/TurboBuilder-Node/extras/help/Help-installed-packages.md

 A basic web server used to launch unit tests or any other html resources

+## jasmine

+A javascript unit tests framework

+## node-sass

+A compiler to convert scss files to css

 ## opn

 A platform independent url/file launcher

+## selenium-webdriver

+The selenium library to execute browser tests

 ## turbocommons-ts